neondatabase/website/content/docs/postgres/query-reference.md

 ## Performance tuning

 To analyze query performance in Postgres, you can use a combination of built-in views, extensions, and commands that help identify performance bottlenecks and optimize query execution.
-Here are some foundational techniques and examples:
+Here are some examples:

 ### Using EXPLAIN